what3words/w3w-android-wrapper/README.md

 }
 ```

-### Add what3words autosuggest to an existing autosuggest field
+### Add what3words AutoSuggest to an existing text field

 #### Using AutosuggestHelper class